 Smack dab in a beautiful piece of no where, the town and festival is big enough to attract talent and small enough to be family friendly.
 You can go to the merchandise tent and visit performers after their set, buy CD’s and T shirts and ball caps.
 There is a beer tent and country folks handle their alcohol better than most.
 Kids run in the grass outside the tent and even dogs are well behaved and wag their tails in perfect time with the music.

-For four days, we listen to and enjoy all the banjo, guitar, mandolin, upright bass and vocal music we can handle, mostly bluegrass ,but some country and some folk.
+For four days, we listen to and enjoy all the banjo, guitar, mandolin, upright bass and vocal music we can handle.

 Bluegrass should be in every music collection, even if you don’t know where the country is and would never go there of your own free will.